- Learn the between hand and machine polishing pads and the range of materials in their construction.

 When it comes to cleaning your pads after a detail however - to ensure that they're ready for reuse the next time around - being extremely thorough is vital for getting the best from every job and making your pads last longer through multiple details.
 "Wet cleaning' your pads between details is just as easy and is best carried out using a stiff Pad Cleaning Brush and some Verso All Purpose Cleaner.
 You can see the full process in our article How To Keep Your Pads in Tip Top Condition After Every Job.

-Developed specifically for use with our DPX and MPX Dual Action Machine Polishers, these three 5-inch pads are the bread and butter of our machine polishing range and have not only been developed to cover every correction process, but are also colour-coded to correspond with our Revitalise System Compounds… just to make life that little bit easier when choosing correction products.
+Developed specifically for use with our DPX Machine Polisher and MPX Dual Action Machine Polisher, these three 5-inch pads are the bread and butter of our machine polishing range and have not only been developed to cover every paint correction process, but are also colour-coded to correspond with our Revitalise System Compounds… just to make life that little bit easier when choosing correction products.
 All three pads are constructed from reticulated open cell foam.

-The Revitalise No:2 Polishing Pad comes in yellow and is our medium/firm pad, the master all-rounder of the range.
-This pad is ideal for cutting out swirl marks when full restoration of the heaviest defects isn't necessary, and also the best pad for use when working through all cutting and refinement stages using One Step All-in-One Compound.
+The Revitalise No:2 Polishing Pad comes in yellow and is our medium/firm pad, the all-rounder in the range.
+Ideal for cutting out swirl marks when full restoration of the heaviest defects isn't necessary, and for use when working through all cutting and refinement stages using One Step Single Stage Compound.